Hexality/osu-ruleset-installer/README.md

-# Yes, while this has all capacity to work on every single computer, it isn't what actually happens so keep in mind, if it doesn't work on your computer, please leave a issue showing the error so this way I can help fixing this messy shit of code that I made.
+# Yes, while this has all capacity to work on every single computer, it isn't what actually happens so keep in mind, if it doesn't work on your computer, please leave a issue showing the error so this way you can help me fixing this messy shit of code that I made.

 ## Welcome to my codegore, here you'll have a shit coded but working installer and updater for all rulesets mentioned bellow.
 ## Instructions, please read carefully.